fastai/fastai/docs/support.md

 If you are pretty sure you found a bug in the `fastai` software please submit a bug report using [github issue tracker](https://github.com/fastai/fastai/issues).

-Feature requests are best posted on the [forums](https://forums.fast.ai/).
+Feature requests are best discussed on the [forums](https://forums.fast.ai/).

-It's always a good idea to search the forums to see whether someone else has reported a similar issue.
+It's always a good idea to search the forums to see whether someone else has already reported a similar issue.
 Usually, it will help you find a solution much faster.

-If the problem is not strictly related to `fastai` codebase, but to packages that it depends on (e.g., `pytorch`, `torchvision`, `spacy`, `numpy`), often you can find solutions by searching for the error messages from the stack trace on google or your favoriate search engine.
+If the problem is not strictly related to the `fastai` codebase, but to modules it depends on (e.g., `pytorch`, `torchvision`, `spacy`, `numpy`), often you can find solutions by searching for the error messages from the error stack trace on google or your favourite search engine.

 ## Reporting Installation Issues